The Penguin Hideout

 It’s that time of year again, time for mPOLs!
 There has is a lot of things to reflect on so far this year, and many opportunities for growth so guess what?
 I’m going to tell you about them, because that’s kinda the point of mPOL’s.
 Welcome to another post:

 I’m going to start by talking about some of my strengths and success so far this year.
-I think that one of my best projects was my thriller in Thrill Us!
+I think that one of my best projects was my thriller that was created in our Thrill Us project!

 It was definitely an improvement in quality from my Run!
 Remakes: